wesley-trust/wesleytrust-com/_posts/2021-04-04-graph-api-ca-config.md

 - Inclusion: Group created by the pipeline, with the dynamic nested group "All Users" automatically added
 - Exclusion: Group created by the pipeline, with the nested group containing all accounts to be excluded (IE break-glass accounts)
 #### Cloud apps or actions  <!-- omit in toc -->
-- Cloud apps: All cloud apps
+- Cloud apps: Include: All cloud apps
 #### Conditions  <!-- omit in toc -->
 - Locations: Include: Any location
 - Locations: Exclude: Selected named locations: MFA Trusted IPs, United Kingdom, IPv6 and unknown